dynidp/dynamic-client-registration-web/README.md

- # Gigya - Dynamic Registration Web
+ #  Dynamic Registration Web

- - b2b configuration and authorization
- - client side implemantation with Gigya sdk
+ - Dynamic Registration of OIDC client with any provider

  ## Live site